 Use Amazon Kindle Unlimited to download books whenever without racking up a huge bill.
 Some of them even come with audio books, which is perfect for listening to in headphones when pacing around with a cranky baby.
 I can’t recommend an Audible account more.

 Yes, it’s an upfront cost.
 But trust me on this, if you’re some kind of modern miracle who doesn’t have an Amazon Prime account, get one.

 I can’t tell you how many times I thought of something that would make life easier and just Amazon-ed it at 2 am.
-In 2 days, it was at my front door.
-This is why Prime NEEDS to be on your list of things a new mom needs for herself.

 There are so many little things you don’t expect as a parents, and being able to get more wipes, nursing pads, snacks, or pacifiers without having to leave the house is such a gift.

 Moms- What did you find to unexpectedly need in the first few weeks?